 To offer a unique taste and fruit flavor to its consumers, the fruit pulp is one of the sweet delicacies consumed with pleasure in almost every region of Turkey.
 In Gümüşhane, which is registered by the Turkish Patent Institute, pestil production has become a sector in itself.
 Pestil is a type of churchkhela, which comes from Georgia originally.
 The pestil varieties produced in different ways from different fruits in the province of Gümüşhane have a taste that is famous all over the world with its flavor.

-What is Pestil, How is it Made?
+What is Pestil, and How is it Made?

-The pulp of the fruits collected in full season is removed and weights are placed on it to ensure that the thin layer is not spoiled.
-The fruits with flowing water and the remaining pulp start to stick to each other over time thanks to the sugar in it.
-The pulp begins to dry and harden due to the sun over time and squeezed until it reaches a dough-like consistency.
-In about 8-10 days, depending on the water and sugar density of the fruit, the pulp becomes ready.
+The pulp of the fruits collected in a full season is removed and weights are placed on it to ensure that the thin layer is not spoiled.
+The fruits with flowing water and the remaining pulp start to stick to each other over time thanks to the sugar in them.
+The pulp begins to dry and harden due to the sun over time and is squeezed until it reaches a dough-like consistency.
+In about 8–10 days, depending on the water and sugar density of the fruit, the pulp becomes ready.

 The pulp produced is collected in thin layers without breaking, and it is either cut in a square shape or packaged in a roll.
-Today, there are varieties of fruit pulp products produced by brands serving in the food industry as plain pestil, walnut pestil, hazelnut pestil or almond pestil.
+Today, there are varieties of fruit pulp products produced by brands serving in the food industry as plain pestil, walnut pestil, hazelnut pestil, or almond pestil.
 Pestil products produced by food brands are offered to consumers in different forms.

 What are the Benefits of Pestil?